List of Doom ports: Gmini 400/402/402cc/AV400

 aoDOOM was a source port made for some of Archos Gmini devices that runs an embedded version of ArchOpen.
 It supports all WADs and PWADs, including Doom 1 and Doom 2.

 Symbian

 Another port from original CDoom made for DOS machines and c2Doom exclusively ported for Nokia Series 60 version 2 and 3 editions smartphones.
 Possibly this mod originated from Korea based upon the trailer that had been released on YouTube.

 Apple Lightning to HDMI adapter

 In 2025, Doom was ported to the Apple Lightning to HDMI adapter, which was running a firmware vulnerable to the checkm8 exploit.

 Other ports

 These Doom source ports have the characteristic of running on virtual machines such as the Java Virtual Machine or Adobe Flash while still being based on the Doom engine's source code.
 Due to the nature of the latter, some of these ports have opted for using automatic parsing of C code (such as Adobe Alchemy), while others have adopted a major rewrite.

 HTML5

-Freedoom has been ported to the World Wide Web via Emscripten and asm.js under the name "boon".
+Freedoom has been ported to HTML5 via Emscripten and asm.js under the name "boon".